IcySnex/Melora/Website/src/guide/plugins.md

 ## What Is A Plugin
-A Melora Plugin is actually a plugin bundle with the file extension ".mlr" that can include multiple plugins, both **Platformr-Suppot** and **Metadata** Plugins.
+A Melora Plugin is actually a plugin bundle with the file extension ".mlr" that can include multiple plugins, both **Platform-Suppot** and **Metadata** Plugins.
 - **Platform-Support Plugins:** These extend Melora’s capabilities by adding support for new platforms, allowing you to search for and download tracks from various sources.
 - **Metadata Plugins:** These handle the writing of track metadata after downloading, ensuring that your music files are properly labeled and organized.